MOohTus/ODAMNet/docs/source/pages/analysis/usecase1.rst

   the first file contains **results from CTD** request and the second one contains the filtered (by publications number) results.

 - ``WP_RareDiseases_request_2022_09_07.gmt`` and ``WP_allPathways_request_2022_09_07.gmt``:
-  the first file contains all the **human rare diseases pathways** from WikiPathways request and the second file contains **background source file names**.
+  the first file contains all the **human rare disease pathways** from WikiPathways request and the second file contains **background source file names**.

-- ``Overlap_D014801_withRDWP.csv``: results of the overlap analysis between target genes and rare diseases pathways.
+- ``Overlap_D014801_withRDWP.csv``: results of the overlap analysis between target genes and rare disease pathways.

 For more details about these files, see the :doc:`../formats/Output` page.